infinum/accessibility-mobile-standards/docs/guidelines/platforms/ios/guideline_robust_ios.md

 #### 🚫 Failures

-Duplicate identifiers used for elements which are essentially different in their action or role.
+Duplicate identifiers are used for elements that are essentially different in their action or role.

-Elements are not grouped or are badly organized on the screen which prevents accessibility features from quickly and efficiently moving through them.
+Elements are not grouped or are badly organized on the screen, which prevents accessibility features from quickly and efficiently moving through them.

 #### Additional notes

-This guideline covers point 4.1.1 Parsing - Level A of the WCAG standard.
+This guideline covers point 4.1.1 Parsing – Level A of the WCAG standard.

 ### Name, Role, Value

 User interface elements should be clearly defined by their name ([accessibility label](https://developer.apple.com/documentation/objectivec/nsobject/1615181-accessibilitylabel) & [accessibility hint](https://developer.apple.com/documentation/objectivec/nsobject/1615093-accessibilityhint)), the role that they have (accessibility identifier), and the value they carry([accesibility value](https://developer.apple.com/documentation/objectivec/nsobject/1615117-accessibilityvalue)).
-The app should be able to notify the user if any of these parameters change programmatically without user input (or the changes should be reflected in the element's accessibility attributes), so that the user remains aware of what this element does at all times.
+The app should be able to notify the user if any of these parameters change programmatically without user input (or the changes should be reflected in the element's accessibility attributes) so that the user remains aware of what this element does at all times.

 #### ✅ Success technique(s)

-Every user interface element should have a unique accessibility label which can be used by VoiceOver.
+Every user interface element should have a unique accessibility label that can be used by VoiceOver.

 ```swift
 addButton.accessibilityLabel = "Add"
 addButton.accessibilityHint = "Adds an entry in the list"
 ```

-For elements which carry a value, such as a label, the accessibility value should be used to represent this value.
-If the accessibility value is not set then the actual value (in this case, the text value) will be read.
+For elements that carry a value, such as a label, the accessibility value should be used to represent this value.
+If the accessibility value is not set, then the actual value (in this case, the text value) will be read.

 ```swift
 titleLabel.text = "Entries"